JohnWhy/DnD-Discord-Bot/README.md

 ## Currently being worked on
 * Missing !LevelUp
 * Still not entirely user-friendly - being worked on
-* Some print statements are messy
-* !listcharacters or have !changechar with no input show all possible selections (not implemented)
-* Not all inputs give feedback

 ## About
 A Discord Bot for D&amp;D Character Creation, Maintaining, and Progression